FrancescJR/bitpanda-task2/README.md

 Similar to task 1, but this one I am respecting laravel skeleton and just building inside.

-I left all the garbage that Laravel gives and that it is not going to be used at all.
+I left all the stuff that Laravel gives and that it is not going to be used at all.
 I just lost the energy for doing things right.

 I am building though my development code in "src" like before, still trying to be independent